Options When You Leave the Y

 Required Minimum Distribution

 Once you turn age 72 (age 73 if you were born in 1951 or later) and are no longer employed with a participating YMCA, you are required to start taking annual distributions of at least a minimum amount from certain accounts in the Plans.
-During your lifetime, these Required Minimum Distributions must be taken from all of your accounts in the Retirement Plan and your accounts in the Savings Plan other than the Roth Account or the Roth Rollover Account.
+During your lifetime, these Required Minimum Distributions must be taken from all of your vested accounts in the Retirement Plan and Savings Plan other than the Roth Account or the Roth Rollover Account.

 Taxes and Penalties